bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 and `ssGSEA
 <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7>`__.

-Next to the plot configuration settings, users can select to display a dynamic or static heatmap.
+Next to the plot configuration settings, users can select between a dynamic or static heatmap.
 From the plot configuration settings on top of the plot, users can choose various options to customise their heatmaps.
 It is possible to order the top features under ``top mode`` as follows: